 High-speed Internet access, or broadband, is critical to economic opportunity, job creation, education, and civic engagement.
 But there are too many parts of this country where broadband is unavailable.
 Chairman Ajit Pai's top priority is to close the digital divide between those who have access to cutting-edge communications services and those who do not.
 He believes that every American who wants to participate in the digital economy should be able to do so.

 The United States is moving swiftly to lead the world in the next generation of wireless connectivity—or 5G.
 These new networks and technologies will enable faster speeds and low-latency wireless broadband services, cultivating the Internet of Things and innovations not yet imagined.
-Under Chairman Pai, the FCC is pursuing a comprehensive wireless strategy to ensure that the U.S. will lead the world in the deployment of next-generation wireless technologies.
+Under Chairman Pai, the FCC is pursuing a comprehensive strategy to Facilitate America's Superiority in 5G Technology (the 5G FAST Plan).
+The Chairman's strategy includes three key components: (1) pushing more spectrum into the marketplace; (2) updating infrastructure policy; and (3) modernizing outdated regulations.

 The incentive auction was the world's first two-sided spectrum auction.
 In it, broadcasters bid in a reverse auction to voluntarily relinquish their spectrum usage rights in exchange for a portion of the proceeds from a forward auction of new, flexible-use licenses suitable for providing mobile broadband services.
 Bidding concluded in 2017, repurposing 84 MHz of low band spectrum for mobile use and raising $19.8 billion in gross revenues.